History and Origin of Mezcal

 Where Does Mezcal Come From:

-The geographical and climatic diversity of these regions impart a unique character to Mezcal, making each sip a homage to its land of origin.
+Each geographical and climatic diversity of all these regions impart a unique character to Mezcal, making each drink having a unique profile depending on the region, agave or even soil.

 History of Mezcal